 The key public benefit delivered by PEAT is to maintain and develop high quality educational provision for children in Chelmsford.

-The trustees have complied with their duty to have due regard to the Charity Commissioner's guidance on public benefit.
+In setting our objectives and planning our activities the trustees have carefully considered the Charity Commission's general guidance on public benefit'.